Athletics: Women's Basketball

-Twice in the last eight years, Rohn was named Mid-Atlantic Region coach of the year (2006 and 2009).
+Twice during his tenure, Rohn was named Mid-Atlantic Region coach of the year (2006 and 2009).
 In the latter year, Muhlenberg became the first team in CC history to go undefeated

-The Mules have qualified for postseason play in all but one of Rohn's 12 seasons and have an excellent postseason record of 17-12 (.586), including a 9-2 mark in the last six CC playoff tournaments.
+The Mules have qualified for postseason play in all but one of Rohn's 13 seasons and have an excellent postseason record of 17-13 (.567), including a 9-3 mark in the last seven CC playoff tournaments.

 Rohn has shown an ability to successfully adapt the team's style to the strength of its personnel, transforming a 19-win team that led all NCAA divisions in scoring (90.8 points per game) in 2004 to one that won a school- and CC-record 26 games while ranking in the top 25 in two defensive categories two years later.

 Rohn came to Muhlenberg with 21 years of Division I coaching experience, including nine as head coach.
 During that time, his teams made two NCAA Tournament appearances, won three conference championships and advanced to the conference semifinals nine times.